Fresco-Esio/PGY3-HUB/trash/ROADMAP_OCTOBER_8_2025.md

 **User Need:** "Being able to visually see the connected cases at once.
 Nodes should web out and branch in a way that is easy to see and not cluttered."

-### ✅ Priority 0: Physics Controls (COMPLETE - Oct 14, 2025) ⭐⭐⭐
-**Effort:** 3-4 hours
-**Business Value:** HIGH - Essential for customizing visual layout
-**Status:** ✅ COMPLETE

-**What Was Implemented:**
-- Live physics parameter controls (6 adjustable parameters)
-- Real-time updates to D3.js force simulation
-- Settings persistence via localStorage
-- Save/Reset functionality with visual feedback
-- Fixed state reset bug using useRef pattern
-- Auto-loads saved settings on application start

-**Technical Details:**
-- Collision settings: radius (20-100), strength (0-1)
-- Link settings: distance (50-200), strength (0-1)
-- Simulation dynamics: alphaDecay (0.01-0.1), velocityDecay (0.1-0.9)
-- Storage key: `pgy3hub_physics_settings`
-- No backend required - browser localStorage only

-**Files Modified:**
-- `D3Graph.js` - Added localStorage loading and physicsParamsRef
-- `PhysicsControls.js` - New component with Save/Reset functionality
-- Documentation: `docs/features/PHYSICS_CONTROLS_FEATURE.md`

-**User Experience:**
-1. Click gear icon in top-right corner
-2. Adjust sliders to find optimal settings
-3. Click "Save Settings" to persist preferences
-4. Settings automatically load on next visit
-5. Click "Reset" to restore defaults

----

 ### Priority A: Focus Mode (HIGH PRIORITY) ⭐⭐⭐
 **Effort:** 2-3 hours
 **Business Value:** HIGH - Core to visual thinking workflow
 **Status:** 🔴 NOT STARTED
-**Design:** Toggle-based activation (updated Oct 13, 2025)

-**Interaction Pattern:** *(Updated Oct 13)*
-- User clicks "Focus Mode" toggle button in toolbar
-- When enabled, clicking any node enters focus view
-- When disabled (default), normal click/drag behavior
-- Clear visual indicator when Focus Mode is active

 **What It Does:**
-- Toggle Focus Mode ON → click any node → beautiful radial web view
+- Click any node (especially Topic) → enter focus mode
-- Selected node stays centered with blue glow
+- Selected node stays centered
-- Connected nodes arrange in circle/web pattern around it
+- Connected nodes arrange in radial/web pattern around it
 - Unconnected nodes fade to 10% opacity
-- Smooth animated transitions (800ms)
+- Smooth animated transitions
-- Press ESC, click background, or toggle off to exit
+- Press ESC or click background to exit

 **Features to Implement:**
-1. **Focus Mode Toggle UI**
-   - [ ] Add "Focus Mode" button to toolbar (next to search/filters)
-   - [ ] Button shows clear ON/OFF state with icon (🎯)
-   - [ ] Active state: blue glow, pulsing animation
-   - [ ] Tooltip: "Enable Focus Mode, then click any node"

-2. **Focus Mode Activation** *(Only when toggle is ON)*
+1. **Focus Mode Activation**
-   - [ ] Modify D3Graph click handler to check focusModeEnabled state
+   - [ ] Click handler for all nodes
-   - [ ] If toggle OFF: normal click behavior (select/drag)
-   - [ ] If toggle ON + node clicked: enter focus mode
    - [ ] Calculate 1st-degree connected nodes
    - [ ] Detect connection types and relationships
    - [ ] Enter focus mode animation